chaitanyarahalkar/Cedit/README.md

 ## Features

-Cedit is currently in beta mode.
+Cedit is currently in beta stage.
 New features would be added in future stable releases.
 Cedit supports:

 - Syntax highlighting supported for over 20 programming languages